ChrisHow9/WebGLProcedualGrass/README.md

 ## Core Deliverable

-- Represenation of grass using bezier curves
+- [x] Represenation of grass using bezier curves

-- Insance rendering for field
+- [x] Insance rendering for field

-- grass should retian length
+- [x] Grass should retian length

-- wind patterns using noise
+- [x] Wind patterns using noise

-- use Seiler’s Interpolation!!

  ## Extensions -